 The sense of meaning you tag the life you live with is cheapened when you realize that it may not be unique to you.
 As you begin to realize how similar your experience is to those around you, you might decide to differentiate yourself from the crowd a little bit.

-You’ll come to realize that a path of least resistance is the reason many experiences people go through are similar.
+You’ll come to realize that a path of least resistance is the reason for the similarities.
 Simplicity, efficiency, and a lack of desire to suffer are common elements of the many decisions those around you make.

 Your attempt to differentiate your experience from others would thereby depend on sacrificing a certain element of comfort.